GitHub30/firesql.js/README.md

 })

-// Listen specific row changes. firesql.on('messages/42', (row, type) => {
+// Listen specific row changes.
+// 42 is primary key value or unique index value. firesql.on('messages/42', (row, type) => {
     // rows is changed row.
     // type is any one of the following.